UDOOboard/Neo-Docs/docs/05_Hardware_&_Accessories/05_UART_serial.md

 | UART_3_RTS | -        | BT_HCI_RTS_1V8         | SD3_DAT6                | IOMUXC_SW_MUX_CTL_PAD_SD3_DATA6 | ALT3 - UART3_RTS_B \* |
 | UART_3_CTS | -        | BT_HCI_CTS_1V8         | SD3_DAT7                | IOMUXC_SW_MUX_CTL_PAD_SD3_DATA7 | ALT3 - UART3_CTS_B \* |

-\* For this two signal iMX 6Solox works in DCE mode.
+\* For these two signals the iMX 6Solox processor works in DCE mode.

 ### UART 5
-This is the serial controlled by M4 connected on pins 0 /1 of the external pinout.
-In UDOO Neo pinout serial and the serial connected to A9 are separated.
-In Arduino IDE you can access to this uart using object Serial0.
+This is the serial controlled by the M4 core, available on the pins `0` and `1` on the external pinout.
+In the Arduino IDE you can access to this UART using the object `Serial0`.

 ``` bash
 Serial0.begin(115200); // Init the Serial at 115200 baudrate